 Mathematical Finance and Stochastic Analysis: Systemic risk, credit derivatives, particle systems, McKean–Vlasov problems, nonlinear SPDEs.

-The main motivation for my work is the modelling of large financial markets and networks of interconnected banks, where there are conspicuous elements of systemic risk — e.g. in the sense of common exposures and default contagion.
+The main motivation for my work is the modelling of crises and collapses in large financial markets or networks of interconnected banks, where there are conspicuous elements of systemic risk — e.g. in the sense of common exposures, flocking behaviour, and default contagion.

 Moreover, I am interested in mean field limits for noisy integrate-and-fire type models coming from mathematical neuroscience.

 Prizes, awards, and scholarships:

 I am generously supported by the EPSRC and various Danish foundations.
 In particular, I was awarded a Reinholdt W. Jorck stipend in 2015.

 Major / recent publications: